DevFelipeRT/realtor-manager-system/README.md

 # Real Estate Agent Management System

-This is a web system developed to assist real estate agents in managing their activities and properties.
+This is a web-based application designed to manage real estate agents efficiently.
+It enables users to register, display, update, and remove agent records, including essential details such as full name, CPF (Brazilian tax identification number), and CRECI credentials (license number, state, and category).

 ## Technologies Used